General Academic Information

 - Credit by proficiency exams that are taken at ECC may not be accepted at certain four-year institutions.

-- Students receiving veterans’ benefits need to see the counselor in the Veterans’ Office before taking any proficiency exam.
+- Students receiving veterans’ benefits need to see the Veterans’ Office counselor before taking any proficiency exam.

 - A student receiving financial aid needs to see someone in the Financial Aid Office before taking any proficiency exam.